-The Lamington is an Australian classic cake treat consisting of a basic vanilla sponge cake smothered in a rich chocolate ganache and rolled in sweet coconut.
+The Lamington is a classic Australian treat consisting of a basic vanilla sponge cake smothered in a rich chocolate ganache and rolled in sweet coconut.

 The Classic Australian Lamington

 Lamingtons are a crowd pleasing confection found in every bakery in Australia.
 They consist of a fluffy vanilla sponge cake coated in rich chocolate ganache.

 This ganache is the perfect canvas for snowy flakes of sweet coconut while adding a more exotic flavour to the confection.

 Bite into the pillowy soft sponge cake and let the coconut flakes fall where they may.

 January 26 is Australia Day and it’s also a great day for baking Aussie treats such as the Lamington and Melting Moments.